University of Calgary Faculty of Arts: Creation of the University of Calgary

 The first wave of construction conducted throughout early 1960s reignited conversations among students and citizens about the future of UAC with respect to the main campus in Edmonton.
 On 8 November 1963, a massive student protest dubbed "the Great Autonomy Demonstration of '63" occurred during a UAC Board of Governors' meeting, where protesters demanded autonomy for the budding UAC.
 The demonstration featured a headless mannequin with the words "Give UAC her head" and an engineering cog wheel with the words "Autonomy 196?."
 This secessionist movement would be realised in 1966, when the Universities Act was passed, which declared the University of Calgary an autonomous institution from the University of Alberta.
 The resulting provincial Act granted the university full academic, financial, and administrative independence.
 In the same year, the Calgary Hall (renamed Craigie Hall) was officially open, which gave space to the university's diverse humanities and performing arts departments.
 Concurrently, the university became a trustee of the Banff School of Fine Arts, previously a satellite to the University of Alberta.
 The Banff School would remain an affiliated body to the university's fine arts departments until 1978, when it became an autonomous institution from the university.
 To pay homage to its past, the university adopted the colours red and yellow – the former from the Calgary Normal School's azure, navy, and red and the latter from the University of Alberta's evergreen and gold.
 In 1967, the Faculty of Fine Arts was established, incorporating the departments of dance, drama, music, and visual arts.
-Shortly after, the highly anticipated Social Sciences building reached completion in 1969.
+Shortly afterwards, in 1969, the Social Sciences building reached completion.
 The brutalist tower would become home to the university's various social science departments.

 The University experienced a rapid period of growth just five years into autonomy.
 This led the university into considering ambitious expansion plans for the main campus.
 According to early schematic plans in 1967, the university desired to create building complexes that represent the major clusters of the present Faculty of Arts: fine arts, humanities, and social sciences.
 The Humanities Complex would have comprised six buildings of seven to nine stories tall along with a tower of over 13 stories tall, all of which would have been located directly east of present-day Administration – none of these plans materialised.
 The Social Sciences complex would have comprised the Social Sciences Tower along with several four to seven story tall buildings surrounding present-day Administration – only the Tower was completed.
 Only the Fine Arts Complex was built in its entirety, however not as originally planned.
 Due to the unbuilt Humanities Complex, the departments of fine arts have to share their intended space with the university's language, literature, and culture departments.
 It would take another two decades for the visual arts to obtain their own independent space, albeit reduced from the original plan.
 The incomplete Social Sciences and Humanities complexes were later abandoned by the mid-1970s for unknown reasons.